Home > Best Places To Stay in Bora Bora

 - Best Hotel: Four Seasons Resort Bora Bora

 Those staying on the main island can still wander about a motu not commandeered by a resort.
 From the harbor in Vaitape, a catamaran ferry leaves every 1½ to 2 hours (timed for flight arrivals/departures) to a northern atoll with the airport.
 The 15-minute trip is free for all anytime (no-one asks to see an airline ticket).
-There aren’t any decent beaches on the atoll, and fair chunks of it are off-limits, but visiting is worthwhile for the offshore snorkeling, captivating views back to the main island, and the trip itself.
+There aren’t any good beaches on the atoll, and fair chunks of it are off-limits, but visiting is worthwhile for the offshore snorkeling, captivating views back to the main island, and the trip itself.